framsouza/elasticsearch-snapshot/README.md

 This code is responsable to connect into Elasticsearch cluster and take a snapshot twice a day (at the beginning & at the end of the day).
 The snapshot file is store in a Google Cloud Storage.

 The code is executed in a Kubernetes CronJob, that means it's trigger automatically every day at certain time.

+To send slack notification when the snapshot is finished, remember to add slack token and a slack channel name or id.